Neko-Neko-Labs/NekoScript/README.md

 ## Getting Started
 1. Add NekoScript to your C# project.
+2. Set environment variables (Like NS.SetFuncPrefix("::");)
-2. Initialize the engine:
+3. Initialize the engine:
 ```csharp
     NS.Initialize();
 ```
-3. Register your commands.
+4. Register your commands.
-4. Select your parser.
+5. Select your parser.
-5. Run your scripts with `NS.RunDir("path/to/dir")`.
+6. Run your scripts with `NS.RunDir("path/to/dir")`.